wjuniori/wjuniori.github.io/README.md

 # wjuniori.github.io

-This repository contains the resources and source code of the wjuniori website.
+This repository contains the resources and source code of the Washington Júnior || Portfolio Front-End.

 ## Social Media